prajwol-stha/Video-Conference/README.md

 # Video Conference App
-An app made using react native integrating Zoom sdk for video conferencing.
+An app made using react native video conferencing.

 # Setting up and Running the App